Meet six successful women who learned to own their ADHD symptoms and found success in the process.

 Diagnosis and treatment of attention deficit are keys to moving forward.
 Accepting your diagnosis and having the courage to own your symptoms and to discover your strengths will push you across the finish line.
 These inspiring women did just that – and were able to meet their goals and achieve career dreams.

-Read how each “wonder woman” handled her diagnosis, developed workable treatment strategies, and had the resilience to get back up when life had her down.
+Read how each of these women with ADHD handled their diagnosis, developed workable treatment strategies, and had the resilience to get back up when life had her down.

 A self-described scatterbrain who forged ahead to become a top actress in Hollywood